temporalio/edu-101-java-code/exercises/finale-workflow/README.md

 written in Java that will execute the Activity code and one written in Go that will execute the Workflow code.

+## GitPod Environment Shortcuts

+If you are executing the exercises in the provided GitPod environment, you can take advantage of certain aliases to aid in navigation and execution.

 | Command           | Action                                                                                                                                                     |
 | :---------------- | :--------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `ex4`             | Change to Exercise 4 Practice Directory                                                                                                                    |